emicklei/rendersnake/quickstart-rendersnake-spring-boot/README.md

 New Feature:
 - Manage redirect key-word in controller
 - @Template annotation

+# How to
+- Download all the project: https://github.com/moifort/rendersnake/archive/feature.zip
+- Import with Maven all the project
+- In the same workspace import with Maven the quickstart-rendersnake-spring-boot
+- In the quickstart-rendersnake-spring-boot right click on ApplicationStarter.java and run it!
+- Open your browser and enter the url: http://localhost:8080

 # Redirect key-word
 To make a redirect url in the spring controller you can use the 'redirect:/someURL' in the return method.